Javascript is not enabled.

 34. Consider your entire sun-protection strategy

 Sunscreen is just one part of blocking the sun’s harmful rays.
 It’s also important to seek shade, cover up with clothing and wear wide-brimmed hats as needed.
-Driving gloves will help to protect your hands from the sun’s harmful rays while you’re on the road.
-And there are sun blankets made of UV-protective material that you can wear while spending time outdoors.
+Driving gloves will help protect your hands from the sun’s harmful rays while you’re on the road.
+And you can wear a sun blanket made of UV-protective material while spending time outdoors.

 35. Wear dark colors

 It may seem counterintuitive, especially on hot days, but dark blue, black and dark red are the best colors of clothing for sun protection.
 That’s because darker colors absorb the UV rays before they can hit your skin.
-Synthetic fibers, like polyester or nylon, work better than cotton or rayon.
 Thicker materials with a tighter weave will provide more protection than loose-weave or lightweight fabric.
 You can also wear clothing with SPF protection.
 Look for an ultraviolet protection factor (UPF) of at least 30.

 36. Protect your eyes